finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentsApi apiInstance = apiFactory.build(InstrumentsApi.class);

         InstrumentsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentsApi.class);
         String identifierType = "identifierType_example"; // String | The unique identifier type to search, for example 'Figi'.
         String identifier = "identifier_example"; // String | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
         String scope = "default"; // String | The scope in which the instrument lies.
 When not supplied the scope is 'default'. try {
+            // uncomment the below to set overrides at the request level
+            // DeleteInstrumentResponse result = apiInstance.deleteInstrument(identifierType, identifier, scope).execute(opts);

             DeleteInstrumentResponse result = apiInstance.deleteInstrument(identifierType, identifier, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {